zimeon/oaipmh-validator/Validator.md

 ### one\_year\_before($date)

 Assumes properly formatted date, decrements year by one via string manipulation and returns date.

 ### url\_encode($str)

 Escape/encode any characters that aren't in the small safe set for URLs

+### is\_https\_uri($uri)

+Return true if the URI is an https URI, false otherwise.

+### sanitize($str)

+Return a sanitized version of $str that doesn't contain odd characters and it not over 80 chars long.
+Will have the string '(sanitized)' appended if changed.

 # SUPPORT

 Please report any bugs of questions about validation via the OAI-PMH discussion list at  [https://groups.google.com/d/forum/oai-pmh](https://groups.google.com/d/forum/oai-pmh).
 Be sure to make it clear that you are talking about the HTTP::OAIPMH::Validator module.

 # AUTHORS